-Consider a pure substance above its melting temperature.
+\textbf{Ordinary Liquids.} Consider a pure substance above its melting temperature.
 As a crude approximation one may adopt the hard-sphere (HS) model consisting of identical particles that do not interact, except by never overlapping (\fig{fig:2dliquid}).
-Although this model is highly idealized, it is quite successful in reproducing the structure and dynamics of many liquids \cite{han13}.
-This applies also to systems with the attractions that are present in all real liquids.
-Temperature plays no role in the HS model except for determining the average particle velocity, i.e., the relevant time scale; the only nontrivial thermodynamic variable is the density (packing fraction).
-The HS model may be regarded as a mathematician's idealized liquid/gas; an alternative generic model in which temperature does play a role is the EXP system defined by the exponential pair potential \cite{bac14a,dyr16,EXPI}.
+Although this model is highly idealized, it is quite successful in reproducing the structure and dynamics of simple liquids \cite{han13,barrat}.
+Temperature plays no role in the HS model except for determining the average particle velocity, i.e., the relevant time scale.
+The only nontrivial thermodynamic variable is the density (packing fraction).
+The HS model may be regarded as a mathematician's idealized liquid; an alternative generic model in which temperature does play a role is the EXP system defined by the exponential repulsive pair potential \cite{bac14a,dyr16,EXPI}.

-In the HS liquid each particle is close to several others (\fig{fig:2dliquid}).
-The frequent particle collisions result in an erratic motion.
+In the HS liquid each particle is close to several others (\fig{fig:2dliquid}), and the frequent particle collisions result in an erratic particle motion.
 This is different from what happens in the gas phase in which the mean-free path between collisions is much larger than the particle diameter.
-It is useful to discuss the physics of the HS liquid in terms of three diffusion coefficients, the particle-diffusion coefficient $\Dp$, the heat-diffusion coefficient $\Dh$, and the transverse-momentum diffusion coefficient $\Dm$.
+It is useful to discuss the physics of the HS liquid in terms of two diffusion coefficients, the particle-diffusion coefficient $\Dp$ and the transverse-momentum diffusion coefficient $\Dm$.